central business district towers

 But the work of assessing whether a market is genuinely ready, or whether readiness can be built within a viable cost and time frame, is frequently underinvested.
 The optimistic case for a new market tends to be constructed with care.
 The structural questions that would challenge it tend to receive less.

 The businesses that navigate this well are not the ones that resist new markets.
 They are the ones that diagnose what they are actually entering before they commit to the motion of entering it.
+The go-to-market frameworks FCP uses to assess market viability and commercial readiness are described at FCP Frameworks.
+Perspectives and case analysis on market entry and commercial architecture are published in the FCP Insights library.

 Growth is rarely constrained by effort alone.
 More often, it is constrained by the clarity of the commercial thinking that precedes it.

-If the constraint is not execution but commercial architecture (how the market has been defined, how the buyer is understood, how the go-to-market system has been designed), the FCP GTM Diagnostic™ is built to identify exactly where it sits.
+If the issue is not execution but commercial readiness (how the market has been assessed, whether real demand has been validated, whether the route to market is sound), the FCP Market Readiness Diagnostic is built to identify exactly where it sits.

 FAQ